 We have audited the accompanying statement of net assets available for benefits of the L.B.
-Foster Company Savings Plan for Bargaining Unit Employees (the Plan) as of December 31, 2018, and the related statement of changes in net assets available for benefits for the year ended then ended, and the related notes (collectively referred to as the "financial statements").
+Foster Company 401(k) and Profit Sharing Plan (the Plan) as of December 31, 2018, and the related statement of changes in net assets available for benefits for the year then ended, and the related notes (collectively referred to as the "financial statements").
 In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2018, and the changes in net assets available for benefits for the year then ended, in conformity with accounting principles generally accepted in the United States of America.